The Chinese crested is slight in size and sometimes lacking in hair. But they are always full of personality.

 She’s not as active of a dog as, say, a husky, but she’s definitely not as lazy as, say, a pug.

-Chinese Crested Summary
+Rescuing a Chinese Crested

-Speaking of delicate skin, Chinese crested are prone to a number of health issues involving their skin, its lack of protection, and their propensity toward allergies and dermatitis.
+These dogs are prone to a number of health issues involving their skin, its lack of protection, and their propensity toward allergies and dermatitis.

-But, at least you won’t have to worry about much, if any shedding.
+You won’t have to worry about much, if any shedding.

-Chinese cresteds make great family dogs because their temperament is a nice balance of energy and calm.
+These dogs make great family dogs because their temperament is a nice balance of energy and calm.

 They are very smart and can be taught tricks, and are excellent at obedience trials.